 BuThe science of nutrition is always evolving as our level of knowledge and understanding grows, and yesterday’s dietary villain can become today’s super-food.
 Understandably, it can be hard to keep up with the latest advice from nutritionists.
 Check out this list of the top 10 healthy foods that you thought were bad for you.

 Chocolate has long been viewed as a guilty treat that is delicious to eat but terrible for your health.
 Today dark chocolate provides individuals with several positive health benefits.
 Research shows that individuals who regularly eat chocolate have a lower body mass than those who don’t eat chocolate.

 Chocolate is a highly nutritious snack that is high in fiber, iron, magnesium, and copper.
 It also provides a powerful dose of antioxidants.
 Chocolate lovers will benefit from increased circulation and lower blood pressure.

-In the past, coffee was viewed as a stimulant that could cause addiction and result in a number of negative health consequences for regular drinkers.
+In the past, people viewed coffee as a stimulant that could cause addiction and result in a number of negative health consequences for regular drinkers.
 Researchers now know drinking coffee will not increase your risk for cardiovascular disease or cancer.

 As one of the top 10 healthy foods you thought were bad for you, drinking coffee has many positive benefits including a lower risk for type 2 diabetes, a lower risk for certain cancers and improved memory.
 Coffee drinkers also enjoy increased energy levels and better moods.
 The Food and Drug Administration updated its guidelines in 2016 to say that three to five cups of coffee consumed daily poses no threat of harm.
 And, for many people, the main source of antioxidants in their diet comes from coffee.

 Eggs were once vilified as a high-fat food that caused problems with cholesterol levels.
 But current research has proven eggs to be a powerful source of nutrition.
 While eggs may possibly cause cholesterol levels to rise a little, this is countered by the vitamin and mineral content present in eggs.
 Eggs are a common breakfast food you can enjoy scrambled, fried or boiled.
 Some creative ways to enjoy eggs are as a pizza topping, on a hamburger or in a salad.